IncredibleProgress/sweetheart.py/README.md

 - optionnal frontend language: [Typescript](https://www.typescriptlang.org/), [WebAssembly](https://www.assemblyscript.org/)
 - optionnal low-level language: [Rust](https://www.rust-lang.org/)

-**And all other nice things you wish** using [apt](https://en.wikipedia.org/wiki/APT_(software)), [cargo](https://doc.rust-lang.org/cargo/), [pip](https://pip.pypa.io/en/stable/) and [npm](https://docs.npmjs.com/about-npm/): Sweetheart comes with the above mentioned package to support you saving time.
-Your are not forced to use these components, but these are what you should highly consider for starting any new project.
+**And all other nice things you wish** using [poetry](https://python-poetry.org/), [npm](https://docs.npmjs.com/about-npm/), [apt](https://en.wikipedia.org/wiki/APT_(software)) and [cargo](https://doc.rust-lang.org/cargo/): Sweetheart comes with the above mentioned package to support you saving time.
+Your are not forced to use these components, but these are what you should highly consider for starting new projects.

-In a first approach just consider these provide to you **an incredible full-stacked sandbox**.
-In a second time you will take benefits of Sweetheart as a low-costs and convenient super-orchestrator.
+In a first approach consider it provides to you **an incredible full-stacked sandbox**.
+In a second time you will take benefits of Sweetheart as a convenient super-orchestrator and for low-costs.

 ## Keep permanently innovative capabilities